-I’m a big fan of MFA, specifically Duo Security‘s product.
+I’m a big fan of MFA, specifically Duo Security‘s product (I did a corporate blog post here).
 I’ve been using this product for some time and use it for an extra level of protection on my workstations, servers, and customer sites.
 I liked it so much so that my company (Digitally Accurate Inc.) became a partner and now resells the services.

 Today I want to write about a couple issues I had when deploying the pam_duo module on CentOS Linux 7.
 The original duo guide can be found at https://duo.com/docs/duounix, however while it did work for the most part, I noticed there were some issues with the pam configuration files, especially if you are wanting to use Duo MFA with usernames and passwords, and not keys for authentication.